 Fortunately, BPH is not a fatal or threatening condition and is easily treated; yet due to the lack of clinical signs in the majority of cases, BPH can often go undetected.
 This can cause discomfort for the patient.
 Whilst there may not be any direct risk posed by BPH, it has been suggested that it may dispose the patient to increased risk of urinary tract infections.

 BPH can result in painful urination, frequent urination or hesitancy to urinate; yet these symptoms may not be immediately obvious.
-Because of the ease at which BPH can be treated and the high prevalence rate in elder males it is worth asking for a screening from your vet if your dog is in the ‘at risk’ category (non-castrated males over the age of five), according to this site there’s also been a study that shows how CBD can help reduce the pain that accompanies this illness.
+Because of the ease at which BPH can be treated and the high prevalence rate in elder males it is worth asking for a screening from your vet if your dog is in the ‘at risk’ category (non-castrated males over the age of five), according to this site there’s also been a study that shows how pure cbd cream can help reduce the pain that accompanies this illness.

 The Canine Prostate